OipRDDinoSaric/ipc_linux_showcase/README.md

 Pipes are a FIFO buffer with built-in synchronization.
 Here they are used because of the small nature of the message sent, simplicity of the channel and the speed of development.
+Another advantage of pipes for this use-case is that their lifetime is as long as the processes that use them.

 ### Consumer receive task and send acknowledge task